 = Security Battalion

 - H&S Company

 - Military Police Company

 The need for light "foot" infantry is great.
 Security battalions are light infantry with light trucks whose soldiers operate at the company level.
-Whenever a major war occurs, Generals quickly realize they need troops to guard airfields, ports, bridges, and massive equipment caches, not just from commandos but from local thieves.
+Whenever a major war occurs, Generals quickly realize they need troops to guard airfields, ports, bridges, and equipment caches, not just from commandos but from local thieves.
 Headquarters need security and senior officers and VIPs need personal security.
-Without security battalions to provide manpower, heavier combat maneuver battalions will be drained.
+Without security battalions to provide manpower, combat maneuver battalions are drained.

 Each division needs at least one Security battalion just for rear area security and may need more to deal with enemy prisoners and local civilian control.
 An entire battalion will be required to protect each airbase where billions of dollars of aircraft are parked.
 A modern enemy will have an excellent commando force, so all ports and vital facilities must be guarded.
 This manpower may be needed to help engineers dig bunkers and fill sandbags.

 Security battalions can also fill the overlooked need for instant replacements.
 During a serious war, manpower systems often fail to supply needed replacements on a timely basis and combat maneuver brigades become seriously undermanned and less effective.
 Therefore, a Security battalion may be disbanded and their soldiers distributed.
 Security units require little equipment so are ideal for reserve units since their primary cost is manpower.
 Five reserve light infantry battalions can be maintained for the cost of one active duty.
 In contrast, equipment intensive units like armored battalions provide a cost savings of just two reserve for each active duty unit.
 Most US Army National Guard (ARNG) battalions should be security or infantry battalions.